matomo-org/developer-documentation/docs/distributing-your-plugin.md

 ### Make sure your plugin has a unique name

 Every plugin on the marketplace has a unique name.
 Make sure the name you chose is currently available, and if it's not, pick another one.
+Also your plugin name must start with a letter, only contains letters and numbers, and not contain the words "Matomo" or "Piwik", "Analytics", "Core" or "Plugin".

 ### Prepare your plugin